 Experience a guided tour of the North Brighton Cemetery, discovering the stories of our early Pioneers and Settlers.
 Learn about the history of the cemetery and explore the diverse religious beliefs and customs associated with cemetery symbolism.
 Meet at the Brighton Road entrance at 10.30am.
-Book online or pay with cash on the day.

 Join our guided tour of the North Brighton Cemetery and discover the fascinating stories behind the graves of our early pioneers and settlers.
 The cemetery, established in 1859, is the final resting place for many Glenelg and Brighton identities, including William Fisk and the Bagshaw and Chinner families.
 Bookings essential.